How to Apply Polyurethane?

 • For metal surfaces: Remove any rust using a wire brush, grinder, or rust converter, then clean with a degreaser.

-Applying a primer is an important step in polyurethane waterproofing because it enhances adhesion, seals porous surfaces, and ensures the longevity of the waterproofing system.
+In the fourth step, you should apply primer to the surface.
+Applying a primer is an important step in polyurethane installation because it enhances adhesion, seals porous surfaces, and ensures the longevity of the waterproofing system.

 1. Choose the right primer for your surface